TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

 What we did?

  * We kept the existing code and just wrapped docker-specific tasks with `when: container_engine == 'docker'`.
  * We added more tasks specific to `buildah`.
  * Two tasks needed almost no changes: role execution and inventory update.

 Let's get briefly through the additions:

  * Command `buildah from` fetches an image if it's not present locally and creates a container out of it.
 Two in one.
  * `buildah` has a dedicated command, `config`, to change container image metadata.
  * And finally we just commit the container.
-It's pretty awesome that you can put the image inside local dockerd.
+It's pretty awesome that you can put the image inside local docker daemon.

 Let's build using buildah: